PSPDFKit/Xamarin-Android/README.md

 * **64-bit version of JDK 1.8**
 * Android 4.1 or newer / API level 16 or higher
 * 32/64-bit ARM (armeabi-v7a / arm64-v8a) or 32-bit Intel x86 CPU (MIPS and x86-64 builds are available by request and are not included by default due to size constraints.)
+* Projects using PSPDFKit.Android.dll **must** set Target Framework to API 24 (Android 7.0).

-Note: This has only been tested with Xamarin Studio on Mac OS X El Capitan.
+Note: Building this binding project has only been tested with Xamarin Studio on macOS 10.11+.
 Other versions or Visual Studio are not supported.
+That said you can use the resulting PSPDFKit.Android.dll in Visual Studio.

 ###Step 1 - Get PSPDFKit .aar file